hyperledger-labs/acapy-java-client/README.md

 }
 ```

-Your event handler implementation can then extend the abstract EventHandler class which takes care of type conversion so that you can immediately implement your business logic.
+Your event handler can then extend the abstract EventHandler class which takes care of type conversion so that you can immediately implement your business logic.

 ```java
 @Singleton